 Sometimes we get immediate recompense and sometimes it is delayed, but sooner or later we always get what we have earned

-The dove follows Noah’s flood to promise the end of calamity and the re-emergence of peace; in Sufism it symbolises the decent of Holy Spirit.
+The dove follows Noah’s flood to promise the end of calamity and the re-emergence of peace; in Sufism it symbolises the descent of Holy Spirit.
 ‘Every spiritual step is the result of a victory over forces of inertia or destruction’ teaches Dane Rudhyar.
 Perhaps without the stressful calamity we would not be able to know what spiritual peace is, and its sacred value.
-We are promised that there will be a spiritual blessing at the end of time of troubles.
+We are promised that there will be a spiritual blessing at the end of a time of troubles.

 A LARGE WHITE DOVE BEARING A MESSAGE